Steakhouse-Financial/morpho-steak-cli/README.md

 Command line interface for Morpho

+## Install

+You should install package python-dotenv instead of dotenv which doesn't work

 ## How to use

 Create a .env file based on .env-default updating at least WEB3_HTTP_PROVIDER